 With any two personality types as similar as INFP and ENFP, a relationship can be made to work with a little effort.
 After all, their views on life can be very similar.
 They get along very well individually, but in a social setting, the INFP may be irritated by the ENFP, who, on their part, will have trouble understanding why.
 INFP and ENFP are most compatible when both know that they need to make compromises to accommodate their partner, and this will be met with gratitude on both ends.

 An INFJ can be an excellent match for an INFP.
 As we discussed earlier in this article, ENFJ is the INFP’s ideal partner; this means that an INFJ, who shares the values and perspective of an ENFJ, will generally fill the same position well.
 However, INFP and INFJ may be reluctant to make the first move or take a risk to advance their relationship.

 INFP and ISFP

 Though ISFP can be just as creative as INFP, their energy is usually directed immediately outward.
-This means that for a relationship between INFP and ISFP, some extra mutual understanding is required.
-They have similar social preferences, but it is important that they properly manage communication.
+This means that some extra mutual understanding is required for a relationship between INFP and ISFP.
+They have similar social preferences, but it is essential that they properly manage communication.

 INFP and INTP

-INFP can certainly get along with INTP in many situations.
-They are both laid-back when it comes to social engagements, though they also like adventurous experiences.
-As they become more intimate, mutual frustration may arise from INTP’s rational inquiry, which often handles INFP’s personal side quite brusquely.
+INFP can undoubtedly get along with INTP in many situations.
+They are both laid-back regarding social engagements and like adventurous experiences.
+As they become more intimate, mutual frustration may arise from INTP’s rational inquiry, which often brusquely handles INFP’s side.